Decentralization

 No one wants homelessness, but over time, because society has failed to take the necessary steps to prevent it from happening in the first place, a large and robust homeless service system has emerged to try to help people regain housing.

 Unfortunately, as anyone who has worked in this field will know all too well, structural inefficiencies often emerge as these social service systems grow, which makes solving homelessness even harder than it already is.
-This is primarily driven by a lack of coordinated and data-informed investments.
+This is primarily driven by a lack of coordination.

 • “Silos” form when departments, organizations, or agencies operate independently without sharing information or coordinating activities.